Schools of Choice

 How to Apply

 Applications will be available on our website (elps.us) only during the application period, or you may request an application to be mailed to you during the application period by calling 333-7425.
 A release of information form completed by all prior schools attended for the past five years must accompany completed applications.
 Completed forms must be received at our administrative offices at 509 Burcham Drive, East Lansing, MI 48823 by June 15, 2015 at 4:00 p.m. in order to be considered.
+A release of information form completed by all prior schools attended for the past five years must accompany completed applications.
+For kindergarten applications, if the child is attending a preschools we would like to see the release of information form completed by the preschool.

 For More Information